-The selection will be carried out by the National TNA Coordinator with the assistance of UDP.
-The selection will be based on criteria such as relevant qualifications, experiences, skills, contributions on climate change adaptation, national and international development objectives and sector policies, and understanding of the methodological approach to the assignment.
+The selection will be carried out by UWI and UDP, based on criteria such as relevant qualifications, experiences, skills, contributions on climate change adaptation, national and international development objectives and sector policies, and understanding of the methodological approach to the assignment.
 Lastly, the consultant needs to have a good understanding of local context and well-established networks in the country.